Kailen Sheridan: International career

 Sheridan has represented Canada on the senior national team as well as numerous youth national teams including the U-17, U-20 and U-23 teams.
 She made her debut for the senior national team in March 2016 at the 2016 Algarve Cup.
-Sheridan was an alternate at the 2016 Summer Olympics in Rio.
-Sheridan was called up for the 2017 Algarve Cup.
+Sheridan was an alternate at the 2016 Summer Olympics in Rio de Janeiro.
+She was later called up for the 2017 Algarve Cup.